jSoboil/jSoboil.github.io/rambles.md

 se    0.000 0.000 0.000 0.000 0.0 0.000 0.000 0.000 0.000
 ```

-In addition to the above, and the previous post on transformation methods, it is important to know that there are many types of transformation methods that can be applied to generate random variables.
+In addition to the above, it is important to realise that there are several other types of transformation methods that can be applied to generate random variables.
 As noted in [1], some examples are

 1. If $$Z ~ N(0, 1)$$, then $$V = Z^{2} ~ \chi^{2}(1)$$